ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/index.md

 ### Specialized File Handling (Deprioritized)

 This roadmap outlines a comprehensive plan for implementing specialized file handling capabilities in the Science Data Kit.
 The system will provide a plugin-based architecture for interpreting different file types, extracting metadata, and generating previews.
 This enhancement will enable researchers to work more effectively with specialized scientific file formats, document types, and media files.
-Note that this roadmap has been deprioritized to focus on earlier phases, with only DICOM metadata extraction and FHIR viewer integration being prioritized.
+Note that this roadmap has been deprioritized to focus on earlier phases, with only DICOM metadata extraction and OHIF viewer integration being prioritized.

 **Latest Version**: [Specialized File Handling Roadmap](active/roadmap_SpecializedFileHandling_25.md)